GraphQL: Take control of your data

 Typical use cases:

-Data-intensive applications, such as analytical platforms
+Data-intensive applications, such as analytics platforms

 Integrated enterprise systems